jbcodeforce/yarfba/docs/infra/storage.md

 ![5](./images/storage/ephemeral.png)

+???- Info "IOPS 100/3000?"
+    IOPS are a unit of measure representing input/output operations per second.
+3000 is max IOPS  and 100 min.
+Consider the hardware capacity to get the maximum amount of data in a single I/O measured in KiB.
+I/O size is capped at 256 KiB for SSD volumes and 1,024 KiB for HDD.
+Some techno like EBS tries to merge physically contiguous operations: a 1,024 KiB will be 4 operations on SSD, or 8 small 32 KiB will be one operation.
+However on HDD, 8 random operations of 128 KiB I/O will be 8 operations.
+Throughput = IOPS x allocation unit size per operation.
+T= 3000 x 64KiB = 187 MB/s.
+If application uses smaller size requests than the allocation unit, then we can reach max T.
+    Allocation unit size of EBS volume [depends of the volume type](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/volume_constraints.html).
+For gp2 it is 4KiB.
+But on the cloud data storage on a modern hard drive is managed through **logical block addressing** with a default size to 4KiB.
+EBS advertises 512-byte sectors to the operating system to do the mappting between logical and physical sector.
+Block size selection impacts storage max capacity.

 If we need to run a high-performance database that requires 210,000 IOPS for its underlying filesystem, we need `instance store` and DB replication in place.

 Backup and replication are the user's responsability.